ch0ppy35/sherlock/README.md

 ## Overview

-Sherlock is a command-line tool designed to perform DNS record tests based on a specified configuration file.
+Sherlock is a command-line tool designed to perform DNS record tests based on a specified configuration file or individual params.
 It allows you to run various types of DNS checks, such as verifying A, AAAA, CNAME, MX, TXT, and NS records.

+This tool supports a configuration file in YAML format where you can define the expected DNS records for different hosts.
+The 'run' command executes all tests defined in the configuration and provides a summary of any discrepancies found.
+Alternatively, you can use the 'test' command to query a DNS server for a specific record type and compare the results with expected values directly from the command line.

 This tool is generally intended to be used within a container, making it ideal for integration into CI/CD pipelines or scheduled tasks like cron jobs running in Kubernetes.
 Binaries are also provided in the GitHub release, or you can build the binary locally using the `make` command.

-Sherlock supports a configuration file in YAML format where you can define the expected DNS records for different hosts.
-The `run` command executes all tests defined in the configuration and provides a summary of any discrepancies found.
+See `sherlock -h` for more info

-## Configuration
+## Usage

+### Config File

 Create a YAML configuration file specifying the DNS tests you want to perform.
 Below is an example configuration: